LaborCoinCreator/LaborCoin/README.md

 ##  Technology Stack

 (Currently in development - subject to change):
-- Solidity / Hardhat for smart contracts
+- Solidity + Hardhat for smart contracts
-- React / Next.js for frontend
+- React / Next.js for the frontend
-- Aragon or other DAO framework
+- Aragon framework for DAO governance
 - IPFS or Fleek for decentralized hosting

 ##  Contributing

 LaborCoin is a people-powered project.
 Once code is uploaded, we welcome contributions from developers, designers, organizers, and aligned communities.

-Planned contributor guidelines will include:
+Contributor guidelines will include:
 - How to run and test the code
 - How to submit pull requests
 - Code of conduct